Photography by Kellie Signature Photography

 Although challenges are faced daily, Jack braves them eloquently.
 Rather than lying down, he lives passionately and actively fights to find a cure for this devastating disease.
 He co-founded CureNFwithJack about 6 years ago to raise money for research and awareness about Neurofibromatosis.
 After actively fundraising for the past 4 years he has gained thousands of followers on social media (Facebook, Twitter, Instagram) and has selflessly raised over 1 million dollars for research to cure NF.

-SOARD plans to provide him with a room makeover as extraordinary as he is.
-Although he is a radiant ray of sunshine bringing wonder to all who meet him, we’d like to make him smile with a little sunshine of his own.
-We hope that you will join us at the reveal of his new room and help him spread awareness of NF.
+SOARD provided Jack with a room makeover as extraordinary as he is.
+Although he is a radiant ray of sunshine bringing wonder to all who meet him, this room shined bright when he walked in!